-Michael Lynch is chair of the firm’s Litigation practice.
+Michael Lynch is chair of the firm’s Litigation practice and a member of the firm’s Executive Committee.
 Michael has extensive trial experience, both from his days as a prosecutor in New York City under the legendary Robert Morgenthau and during his nearly two decades at Kelley Drye.

 Michael represents major businesses in litigation where the stakes have been valued into the billions of dollars.
 His clients include national and global brands seeking to preserve, defend and expand their market share.